TheSignPainter98/emblem/docs/src/directives/include.md

 This result is also cached to avoid repeatedly re-parsing the same file.

 The contents of the specified file is then pasted into the document in the current location.
-Due to how paragraphs are recognised, if the call to `.include` is the only thing in a paragraph, then its contents are scanned to discern paragraphs, however, if it is _not_ the sole member of the paragraph, then its contents is added directly into the paragraph.
+Due to how paragraphs are recognised, if the call to `.include` is the only thing in a paragraph, then the given file’s contents are scanned to discern paragraphs, however, if it is _not_ the sole member of the paragraph, then its contents is added directly into the paragraph.

 ```emblem
 .include: some-file // Paragraphs in some-file.em are parsed as if were written directly in the source file